cobbinma/bromide/README.md

 ## Introduction

-Bromide is a snapshot library for Go, designed to simplify the process of taking and managing snapshots for testing purposes.
+Bromide is a snapshot library for Go, designed to simplify the process of taking and managing snapshot tests.

-With Bromide, you can easily capture test output and then compare to expected values.
+With Bromide, you can easily capture test output and then check against an expected value.

 ## Usage